 Total Annual Fees:

 - Sapphire Reserve: $550

 - Ink Cash: $0

-The Sapphire Reserve provides 3X points on travel and dining alongside some of the best travel perks and insurances offered by any rewards card.
-The majority of the $450 annual fee is offset by the $300 travel credit and provided you take advantage of the lounge access and other benefits; we think the card is an all-around winner for any serious traveler.
+The Sapphire Reserve provides 3X points on all travel and dining alongside some of the best travel perks and insurances offered by any rewards card.
+A lot of the $550 annual fee is offset by the $300 travel credit and provided you take advantage of the lounge access and other benefits; we think the card is an all-around winner for any serious traveler.

-Both the Freedom Card and the Ink Cash offer 5% back on bonus categories, essentially supercharging your points earning potential at no additional cost as the cards have no annual fee.
-And for any purchase that doesn't receive bonus points for the three cards mentioned, you can swipe the Freedom Unlimited and earn 1.5X points.
+The Freedom Flex, Freedom Unlimited, and Ink Cash offer up to 5% back on bonus categories, essentially supercharging your points earning potential at no additional cost as the cards have no annual fee.
+And for any purchase that doesn't receive bonus points, you can swipe the Freedom Unlimited and earn 1.5x points.

 Be Aware of Chase Application Restrictions